wimgielis/PythonScript_NotepadPlusPlus/README.md

-18 useful scripts for usage in Notepad++.
+Many useful scripts for usage in Notepad++.
 Setup first is needed to have PythonScript in Notepad++ After that, it becomes really powerful.

 Wim Gielis